rezkhaleghi/pj-player/README.md

    2. Internet Archive
    ```

-3. **Select the result number you wish to download from the search results list and wait for the file to finish downloading.**:
+3. **Select the result number you wish to Download / Stream from the search results list and wait for the file to finish downloading or Steam it immediately!**:

 ```sh
 Found the following results: